Chester Crocker: Notable positions held

 From 1969 to 1970 Crocker was professional lecturer in African government and politics at the American University, before he left to join the National Security Council staff.
 He returned to academia in 1972, as director of the Master of Science in Foreign Service program at Georgetown University, a position he held until 1978.
 He held several other professorial roles, including director of African studies at the Center for Strategic and International Studies (1976–80) and James R. Schlesinger Professor in the Practice of Strategic Studies at Georgetown University (1999–present).

 Other notable positions held include service at the United States Institute of Peace, which supports research, education and training, as well as operating programs in conflict zones.
 He held the position of chairman of the board from 1992 to 2004, after which Crocker continued on as a board member until 2011.

 He is also a member of the Global Leadership Foundation, an independent, non-profit organisation which lends the expertise of established diplomats and world leaders to current governments.

 From May 2014 Crocker acted as a distinguished fellow with CIGI's Global Security & Politics Program, leading a project that examines Africa's regional conflict management strategy.

 In addition to these, Crocker sits on the board of directors for the International Peace and Security Institute, which offers intensive education and training to young professionals from world leaders in an effort to promote peaceful diplomacy.

 In 2020, Crocker, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

+Personal and family life

+Crocker married Saone Barren with whom he had three daughters.
+After her death he married Pamela Aall, with whom he has written several books.